girijageddavalasa/Basic-Music-System/README.md

 # GOATify Music Player

 GOATify is a modern, web-based music player inspired by popular streaming services.
-It features a sleek user interface, a list of tracks, and controls for playing, pausing, skipping, and managing your music experience.
+It features a sleek user interface with controls for playing, pausing, skipping, and managing your music experience.
 This project is designed to provide an enjoyable listening experience with easy navigation and interactive features.

 ## Features